What is meningitis?

 - Red or purple spotted rash

-Meningitis is scary because children with mild symptoms may slowly or quickly change to having seizures or being unconscious.
+Children with mild symptoms may slowly or quickly change to having seizures or becoming unconscious.
 Children with bacterial or viral meningitis usually recover fully, but sometimes the disease is severe and can cause long-term effects such as brain damage, hearing loss, or learning disabilities.
 Severe meningitis can lead to death.

 Should children with meningitis stay home?